Arcadia Bluffs Golf Club: Better than Whistling Straits?

 A long par 5 with a sharp dogleg left for your approach shot.

-A well struck drive may have you thinking about clearing the bunkers and waste area and going for the green.
-Bad idea as there’s a sign that specifically forbids it (for pace of play and safety reasons.)
+A well-struck drive may have you thinking about clearing the bunkers and the waste area and going for the green.
+Thats probably a bad idea as there’s a sign that specifically forbids it (for pace of play and safety reasons.)

 Even though the green is pretty big, the massive bunkers on almost every corner surrounding it can be pretty intimidating.